 On this page you will find some useful information for parents, caregivers and students of Kelburn Normal school.
 For syndicate or classroom specific information, please see the syndicates pages.

-We encourage you to download the free Kelburn Normal School app (via the iTunes store or Google Play).
+We encourage you to download the free School App NZ (via the iTunes store or Google Play) - select Kelburn Normal School.
 The app enables instant communications for parents and caregivers as it provides alerts and messages regarding events and links directly to our Google calendar.

 A typical day at Kelburn Normal School